 Application deadline is December 15.
 Apply online at

-All students must complete a publishable-quality, empirical thesis that is successfully defended to a committee of program faculty members.
+All students must complete a publishable-quality, empirical thesis that is successfully defended before a committee of program faculty members.